vavvp/Phylogenetics2024/FinalProject.md

 FastTree was used to construct initial phylogenetic trees with the Jukes-Cantor model, which provides a simple model suitable for broad evolutionary insights.
 **Command used:**
 ```
-iFastTree -nt aligned_ITS.fasta > ITS1.tree
+FastTree -nt aligned_ITS.fasta > ITS1.tree
 FastTree -nt aligned_rbcL.fasta > rbcL.tree
 ```